faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 A real human editor can add life to our composition.

-The real issue lies in using a machine that is programmed to follow a certain algorithm which takes away all the humanity from the writing.
+The real issue lies in using a machine that is programmed to follow a certain algorithm which takes away our voice.

+Losing our voice also means losing connection with our audience.

 ---